makinacorpus/django_pyoidc/docs/how-to.rst

 In this guide we will setup two hook function that add login/logout messages using `Django's message system
 <https://docs.djangoproject.com/en/stable/ref/contrib/messages/>`_.

-First, if you don't already have a Python module holding OIDC related code in your projet, create a file named ``oidc.py`` next to your settings.
+First, if you don't already have a Python module holding OIDC related code in your project, create a file named ``oidc.py`` next to your settings.

 Add in those two functions :